-While the potential for significant energy savings in small businesses rests on improving lighting energy use, this metric adds other electrical efficiency opportunities including-but not limited to-- HVAC tune-ups and other non-prescriptive measures to the Small Business Services program.
+While the potential for significant energy savings in small businesses rests on improving lighting energy use, this metric encourages the Company to add other electrical efficiency opportunities including-- but not limited to-- HVAC tune-ups and other non-prescriptive measures to the Small Business Services program.
 In combination, these improvements to program design support more comprehensiveness in customers' facilities and expand the depth and appeal of the program.